 Michael Tangeman is a former news reporter, editor and foreign correspondent, and is author of the book, Mexico at the Crossroads: Politics, the Church, and the Poor.

-A former career journalist, he was a news reporter, editor and foreign correspondent in the 1980s-90s, covering business, politics and social-justice issues in Mexico, Central and South America.
+A former career journalist, he was a news reporter, editor and foreign correspondent in the 1980s-90s, covering business, politics and social-justice issues, first in the predominantly Latino communities of Southeast Los Angeles, then in Mexico, Central and South America.

-His book, Mexico at the Crossroads, focuses on the role of religion, politics and the marginalization of indigenous people in Mexico that led to the 1994 Zapatista rebellion in Mexico’s southern state of Chiapas.
+His book, Mexico at the Crossroads, published to critical acclaim in 1995, focuses on the role of religion, politics and the marginalization of indigenous peoples over centuries that led to the 1994 Zapatista rebellion in Mexico’s southern state of Chiapas.

 A California native, Michael is a dual national of the USA and the Republic of Ireland.
 He holds a B.A. degree in English Literature from California’s Humboldt State University and an M.A. in Latin American Studies from San Diego State University.
 He lived and worked in Spain from 2010-2021 and currently resides again in Mexico, where he is always at work on one or another project.